factorialco/factorial-one/README.md

 // In your `main.tsx` file or any top-level component import "@factorialco/factorial-one/dist/styles.css"

+// If you want to use the shipped fonts import "@factorialco/factorial-one/fonts.js"

 // In any of your components
 import { Button } from "@factorialco/factorial-one"
 ```